1. The Course

 9. Categories

 a.
-Individual competitors (over the age of 14) will compete in one of the Men, Women or Walker categories.
+Individual competitors (over the age of 14) will compete in one of the Men or Women categories.

 a.
 The Totally Committed (TC) Award (or the Toblerone Chocolate Award)